Standard-Unix-Notes/unix-notes/README.md

 touch.

 Please note that you need YKMAN version 4 and above for this option to be available.
-Those working on Debin 10 based systems (BUSTER) will need to either get the repo from GitHub; install ykman from Debian TESTING or upgrade to Debian 11 when it becomes available.
+Those working on Debian 10 based systems (BUSTER) will need to either get the repo from GitHub; install ykman from Debian TESTING or upgrade to Debian 11 when it becomes available.